 Gateways make payment acceptance more protected, reliable, stable, and fast.
 They may provide you with a payment page that will meet the expectations of your client base, improving their experience and increasing the chances that they will return.

-There are a variety of payment service providers that offer merchants payment gateways of different types.
-Some top names of the payment providers include Stripe, Square, PayPal, Authorize.net, and others.
-However, choosing the company to power your payments just because it’s in the center of attention is not the best tactic.
+A variety of payment service providers offer merchants payment gateways of different types.
+Some top names of payment providers include Stripe, Square, PayPal, Authorize.net, and others.
+However, choosing the company to power your payments just because it's at the centre of attention is not the best tactic.
 Instead, here is the list of what to look for in a payment gateway:

-Choose a future-proof solution that is flexible and capable of meeting your business needs as it grows so that you don’t have to look for a different payment gateway in the coming months.
+Choose a future-proof solution that is flexible and capable of meeting your business needs as it grows so that you don't have to look for a different payment gateway in the coming months.
 For this, look at the payment methods supported.
-World’s largest payment systems, like Mastercard and Visa, are a must.
+World's largest payment systems, like Mastercard and Visa, are a must.
 There should be both local options and some popular global ones.
 Plus, mobile payment methods like Google Pay or Apple Pay.
-The solution also has to support all your sales channels, be it online, mobile, or even in-person payments.
-On the other hand, if you know for sure there are some features you will never use, opt for a platform without them - this way, you may save on fees.
+The solution must also support all your sales channels, whether online, mobile, or in-person payments.
+On the other hand, if you know there are some features you will never use, opt for a platform without them - this way, you may save on fees.

 Dealing with payments requires maximum attention to safety.
 Choose a trusted and reliable payment partner with a PCI compliance certificate and all the encryption, masking, tokenisation, and fraud prevention solutions.
 You have to ensure the customers' details are duly protected.

-As with everything that is online, payments are not immune to downtimes and technical issues .
-That’s why it’s important for the payment gateway to have decent technical support available to help you clockwise.
-You can connect via various channels: in chat, by phone, by email.
+As with everything online, payments are not immune to downtimes and technical issues .
+That's why the payment gateway needs decent technical support to help you clockwise.
+You can connect via various channels: chat, phone, or email.

-Small businesses usually can’t boast a big team with development specialists.
+Small businesses usually can't boast a big team of development specialists.
 Because of that, integration with the payment gateway must be quick and straightforward, without coding efforts on your side.
 The same is true for onboarding.
-The solution able to cover the needs of a small business should allow you to start accepting payments right away.
+The solution able to cover the needs of a small business should allow you to start accepting payments immediately.

-When choosing a payment partner, don’t neglect to check online reviews.
-The real experience companies have had with the payment gateway sometimes can tell you much more than a sales representative.
+When choosing a payment partner, pay attention to checking online reviews.
+Companies' real experience with the payment gateway can sometimes tell you much more than a sales representative.

-As you scale up, chances are you will come up to the point where a single solution is not enough.
+As you scale up, chances are you will come to the point where a single solution is insufficient.
 In that case, we suggest integrating more payment providers.
 It gives your business access to the combined capabilities of all the vendors you connect with, allowing you to build a robust payment strategy.
-However, it is more pricey, and it makes managing the money flows harder.
-By using a payment orchestration platform like Corefy, you will eliminate the major downturns of working with multiple service providers, bringing your payment game to a new level.
+However, it is more pricey, making managing the money flow harder.
+Using a payment orchestration platform like Corefy will eliminate the major downturns of working with multiple service providers, bringing your payment game to a new level.

 Trying to win over competitors, payment gateways increasingly support additional services and features besides payment processing.

-For instance, some support automated reports generation and advanced analytics.
-You’d be able to turn numbers into insights that will help you tweak your operations.
+For instance, some support automated report generation and advanced analytics.
+You'd be able to turn numbers into insights that will help you tweak your operations.

-Some platforms also offer chargeback and disputes handling assistance and solutions, which may come in handy if you’re in a high-risk industry.
+Some platforms also offer chargeback and dispute-handling assistance and solutions, which may be helpful in high-risk industries.

-Many of them also make processing more optimised, implementing technologies like smart routing and cascading.
+Many of them also make processing more optimised, implementing technologies like intelligent routing and cascading..